JanHerca/urantiapedia/output/wikijs/en/article/Dan_Massey/Cooperation_with_the_Supreme.md

 As I said before, there is more to this process than simply doing the Father's will.
 Having accepted the premises that lead to understanding the inevitability of a perfecting moral choice, I find these same principles extend to the domain of effective prayer, of cocreative communion.
 Let me explain.

-“_What the true son desires and the infinite Father wills IS._” ([UB 146:2.7](/en/The_Urantia_Book/146#p2_7)) What an exhilarating statement!
+“_What the true son desires and the infinite Father wills IS._” (<a id="a76_65"></a>[UB 146:2.7](/en/The_Urantia_Book/146#p2_7)) What an exhilarating statement!
 What an amazing promise of freedom from the apparent limitations of a finite material being!
 What a wonderful opportunity to join with the Father in the creation of permanent universe realities!
 What an incredible liberation from the relativity of values of finite existence!
 Through this single principle, I, a mere mortal, can change not only myself but also the universe!
 My desires, when aligned with the divine will, engrave the tablets of universe history!
 My contribution, no matter how small, becomes both _real_ and _permanent_!

 To perform this purest, most spiritual work, I begin with prayer, the expression of my desire to God.
 If I am now to consciously formulate this desire within the scope of my spiritual intention, I must conceive of a thing which accords with the scope of the Father's will.
 Id not know this scope, although I may rely on revelation to disclose some possibilities.
 While auto-revelation may be so effective, it is usually peculiar to the individual. _The Urantia Book_, on the other hand, discloses a range of possibilities for my desire which must accord with the divine will.
 Anyone can work in total confidence within this range and be assured of the effectiveness and power of their work.